Jason-Cooke/grunt-newer/README.md

  * type: `function(Object, function(boolean))`
  * default: `null`

 The `newer` task determines which files to include for a specific task based on file modification time.
-There are occassions where you may want to include a file even if it has not been modified.
+There are occasions where you may want to include a file even if it has not been modified.
 For example, if a LESS file imports some other files, you will want to include it if any of the imports have been modified.
 To support this, you can provide an `override` function that takes two arguments:

  * **details** - `Object`
    * **task** - `string` The currently running task name.